 the form of a rainbow sheen seen when the motor is idling.

-- Consider replacing a carbureted two-stroke
+- Consider replacing your old, carbureted two stroke

-outboard (no longer manufactured) with a quieter, cleaner, and more
+outboard with a quieter, cleaner, and more

 consider purchasing a small four-stroke "kicker" to use when